Privacy Notice

 1.4 If you came on an Outward Bound course in the past

-We keep an archive of historical courses.
-If you came on a course with us in the past, we may have records of:
+If you came on a course with us in the past, it’s possible that we could have records of:

 Exactly what information we have depends on when and where your course was:

-• If your course was more than 10 years ago: to find out if we do have a record of your course in our archive, and to obtain a copy of your record, please contact Dylan Carroll, Head of Legacy Giving, at dylan.carroll@outwardbound.org.uk.
+- If your course was more than 10 years ago: to find out if we do have a record of your course in our archive and to obtain a copy of it, as well as to hear about our alumni programme, please contact our Alumni Team at alumni@outwardbound.org.uk.

-• If your course was less than 10 years ago: see section 4 below if you want to know what personal data we hold and obtain a copy.
+- If your course was less than 10 years ago: email enquiries@outwardbound.org.uk if you want to know what personal data we hold and obtain a copy.

 1.5 If you are a donor, or a prospective donor